Azumaya Objects in Triangulated Bicategories: Motivation

-Let $\aA$ be a small category enriched in $\Ab$, the category of abelian groups.
-A left $\aA$-module is a functor $\aA \to \Ab$, and a right module is a functor $\aA^{op} \to \Ab$; morphisms of $\aA$-modules are enriched natural transformations.
+\begin{example} [Rings with many objects] Let $\aA$ be a small category enriched in $\Ab$, the category of abelian groups.
+A left $\aA$-module is a functor $\aA \to \Ab$, and a right module is a functor $\aA^{\op} \to \Ab$; morphisms of $\aA$-modules are enriched natural transformations.
 Now let $\Roid$ be the bicategory whose 0-cells are small $\Ab$-categories, 1-cells are bimodules, and 2-cells are natural transformations.
-The tensor product and hom for bimodules induce horizontal composition with a closed structure, and the tensor product in $\Ab$ induces a symmetric monoidal product on $\Roid$ making it a closed autonomous monoidal bicategory.
+The tensor product and hom for bimodules induce horizontal composition with a closed structure, and the tensor product in $\Ab$ induces a symmetric monoidal product on $\Roid$ making it an Eilenberg-Watts bicategory.
 The unit object is the one-object category whose endomorphism ring is the ring of integers.

 Clearly this construction may be generalized by replacing $\Ab$ with a bicomplete closed symmetric monoidal category $\V$.
-We denote the bicategory so-constructed by $\V\text{--}\Roid$.
-This is a closed autonomous monoidal bicategory, and thus \fref{thm:AzumayaEquiv} gives a characterization of Azumaya objects here too.
+We denote the bicategory so constructed by $\V\text{--}\Roid$.
+This too is an Eilenberg-Watts bicategory, and thus \fref{thm:AzumayaEquiv} gives a characterization of Azumaya objects.

 In the case that $\V = Mod_k$ is the category of modules over a commutative ring $k$, there is a natural morphism of bicategories